-Many people aren't aware of Oregon's most embarrassing statistic: we have the nation's 4th worst high school graduation rate, and Portland area schools' graduation rate was 74% in 2013 compared to 67% for Oregon overall.
+Many people aren't aware of Oregon's most embarrassing statistic: we have one of the nation's lowest high school graduation rates -- practically dead last.
 What are the costs to us as a society for this failure of our educational system?

-A reinvigorated Big Brothers Big Sisters now has its entire organization focusing on this issue.
-Recent graduation rates for students with BBBS mentors offers proof that mentoring works: 95% of children with a Big Brother or Big Sister volunteer mentor graduated on time in 2013 and the rate for children of color was 100%.
+Recent graduation rates for students with BBBS mentors offers proof that mentoring works: 91% of children with a Big Brother or Big Sister volunteer mentor graduated on time in 2016.

 My father was Vice Principal of Thurston High in Springfield, Oregon for 22 years.
 Many of the problems we see in today's schools are the same as those he lamented nightly at the dinner table.